 4. Who started New York Inter-Group?

-23 of the groups that were in existence in 1946 founded New York Inter-Group.
+Twenty three of the groups that were in existence in 1946 founded New York Inter-Group.
 The founding groups were from: Brooklyn, Manhattan, Nassau County, Queens, Staten Island, Suffolk County, The Bronx and Westchester County.

-5. Is New York Inter-Group Incorporated?
+5. Is New York Inter-Group incorporated?

 Yes, New York Inter-Group is incorporated pursuant to the Membership Corporation Laws of the state of New York.